 8 – Get the most out of your air conditioning unit

 Yep, it’s probably going to be hot and you are probably going to need to turn the air-conditioning unit on.
 The most important things to remember here are that you do not need to set the thermostat to 17 degrees!
 The most comfortable and efficient temperate to set it to is 22 degrees Celsius.
 Make sure staff do extra rounds to make sure that doors leading outside are closed and make sure that they all self-close.
-You will save a lot of money if you are not trying to cool the whole neighbourhood down.
+You will save a lot of money on energy this Christmas if you are not trying to cool the whole neighbourhood down.
 Make sure not to place heat-emitting decorations next to the thermostat as this will trick it into thinking that it is hotter than it actually is.

 Check out another of our blog posts dedicated to air conditioning efficiency tips to make even more savings.